 "From as far away as Ark, I sensed the energy of two mighty souls in conflict.
 Are you the two who seek honor in a trial by combat?
 Know you then who asks this question of you.
 It is I, Lord of Swords!
 The Dai-Shogun of Ark!
 Warrior of Perfect Virtue!"

 Inverse Ninja Law: The Zako Soldiers, Pawn Leos, and Zakobusshi make up the backbone of the Dark Axis, and yet they're either incredibly incompetent or incredibly weak when met with opponents nowhere close to even a twentieth of their numbers.

 It's Not You, It's My Enemies: Chief Haro originally tries to keep Captain away from Shute because his inter-dimensional activity could put the boy in danger.
-They both decide against it after realizing Captain needs Shute as a friend to activate the Soul Drive, and the Captain when he realizes Shute is his friend.
+They both decide against it, the Chief after realizing Captain needs Shute to activate the Soul Drive, and the Captain when he realizes Shute is his friend.

 Impossibly Cool Weapon: It's ironic this Gundam show is always being accused of ruining the franchise, though.
 Just look at Zapper Zako and Dom.

 Leitmotif: Each division of the Dark Axis gets a theme that plays whenever they cause havoc.